Babafelt is an easy chair evolved from the FeltUp chair.

 Made from needle pressed natural wool felt, the Feltup chair is wrapped into a cocoon-like form from a flat sheet.
 Its natural fibre is renewable, long lasting, naturally resistant against fire and moisture and insulator to noise.
 Its natural stretch makes the chair strong, whilst accommodating natural curve.
 The chair responds to the occupiers’ movement and literally hugs them as the lean back.

 Thrilly Lamp is a light with a manual dimming system.
-Pull the weight to gather and scrunch the silk shade, thus dimming and softening the light.
+When the weight is pulled down, the silk shade gathers and scrunches, which dims and softens the light.

 Silk shade, nickel plated stand and pulley.